steknika/CrashAssistantTechDoc/README.md

       - `CrasAssistInjuryViewController.swift`: [Find details at CrasAssistInjuryViewController section](#crashassistantInjuryviewcontroller)

-      - `InjuryTypeEnum.swift`:
+      - `InjuryTypeEnum.swift`: Contains the injury types for `CrasAssistInjuryViewController`

     - .\ViewModel

-      - `CrashAssistInjuryViewModel.swift`:
+      - `CrashAssistInjuryViewModel.swift`: Contains the actual injury data and functions to manipulate it

   - .\OtherDriverInformation

     - .\TableView

-      - `CrashAssistOtherDriverInfoTableView.swift`:
+      - `CrashAssistOtherDriverInfoTableView.swift`: Other Driver information view which contains a `tableView` which is populated based on the `CrashAssistantTableViewModelProtocol`

     - .\ViewModel

-      - `CrashAssistOtherDriverInfoViewModel.swift`:
+      - `CrashAssistOtherDriverInfoViewModel.swift`: Protocol to describe `CrashAssistOtherDriverInfoTableView` functionality

   - .\UserInformation

     - `.\TableView`

-      - `CrashAssistantUserTableView.swift`:
+      - `CrashAssistantUserTableView.swift`: User information view which contains a `tableView` which is populated based on the `CrashAssistantTableViewModelProtocol`

     - `.\ViewModel`

-      - `CrashAssistantUserViewModel.swift`:
+      - `CrashAssistantUserViewModel.swift`:Protocol to describe `CrashAssistantUserTableView` functionality

 - .\ViewControllers